dhecArt/space-station/labs/3-lst-stablecoin/1-litepaper.md

 ### Stablecoin Peg via Protocol Token

 While redemptions are an effective way to maintain the peg of SUSD, there are undesirable effects for SUSD minters who can be redeemed against even with a healthy debt-to-collateral ratio.
 To reduce the occurrence of redemption against users’ SOL and to minimize the impact on minter should this occur, we propose the introduction of a XYZ protocol token that can be redeemed against when the price of SUSD is within -5% of $1.
 (The -5% is arbitrary and can be voted on by the DAO.)
 This effectively allows market makers to purchase SUSD from the open market for < $1 and redeem $1 worth of the XYZ protocol token.
+REVIEW!

 In addition to the buy pressure on SUSD by market makers, this 5% tolerance also creates a time buffer for minters to repay their debt at a lower than face value given that their debt is denominated in SUSD without losing collateral.
 This would further increase buy pressure on SUSD to restore the peg.